HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement-intro.md

 - **HealthcareService**: This profile leverages and extends the existing [SDOHCC HealthcareService](StructureDefinition-SDOHCC-HealthcareService.html) profile to advertise a CBO's services and their associated capacity.
     - **Purpose**: To describe a specific service offered by a CBO at a location, including details about programs it supports.
     - **Key Profiled Elements**: The profile is modified in the following ways to support the capacity status use case:
         - The [SDOHCC HealthcareService Capacity Status Extension](StructureDefinition-SDOHCC-ExtensionHealthcareServiceCapacityStatus.html) is added to convey the capacity-status.
+The referral target populates and maintains this extension and returns it when responding to a capacity status query.
         - The `HealthcareService.program` element is used to associate the service with specific social care programs using a standard terminology value set.
         - The `HealthcareService.category` element is constrained with an SDOHCC slice to indicate the specific SDOH domain of the service (e.g., food-insecurity, housing-insecurity).
         - The `HealthcareService.type` element is profiled to differentiate between a service for "Capacity to Assess" and one for "Program or Service-Specific Capacity".